Helping Victims of Truck Accidents Recover Compensation in their Personal Injury Cases

 Tanker trucks, big rigs, and tractor-trailers are very heavy vehicles that regularly travel at high rates of speed.
 When a large truck collides with a smaller vehicle, such as a car or motorcycle, it can cause serious property damage and catastrophic personal injuries.
 Serious injuries sustained in truck accidents can include spinal cord injuries, head injuries, bone fractures, soft tissue injuries, and even death.

 If you have suffered injuries in a serious truck accident, you need an experienced legal team on your side who can fight for you every step of the way.
-At The Law Offices of Joel J. Kofsky, our Philadelphia truck accident lawyers understand the seriousness and the disruptions these accidents can cause to your life.
+At Philly Injury Law, our Philadelphia truck accident lawyers understand the seriousness and the disruptions these accidents can cause to your life.
 Attorney Joel J. Kofsky will fight for your right to recover full and fair compensation for your injuries, pain, suffering, and financial losses.

 Truck Accidents are Often the Result of Driver Negligence